mithunpaul08/mean-teacher/student_teacher/README.md

 Notes to self:
+- on laptop use `create_new_comet_graph False`.
+This makes sure that a new comet graph is not created every time when we are testing on laptop
 - to run on a laptop use `./get_glove_small.sh`
 - If you get: the import torch before comet error again. fixed it by forcefully upgrading to new version using pip install --no-cache-dir --upgrade comet_ml"
 - every time you do a fresh run or branch change, do wget from the commands above.
 Then do a head -100 for each of these files as shown below to reduce size